nicoder/blog/2013/09/07/touch_typing.md

 # Touch typing

-I read this advice in Drew Neil's 'Practical Vim' book, paraphrasing:
-If you want to be good at using Vim, you had better know how to touch type.
+I read this advice in Drew Neil's 'Practical Vim' book: If you want to be good at using Vim, you had better know how to touch type.

 It makes a lot of sense.
 Vim's commands can make editing text super fast (and fun!).